bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 With our program all set up and our localnet wallet flush with generational wealth, we can now finally test and deploy our program.

 One quirky thing about Anchor is the way it works with your [local validator while testing](https://project-serum.github.io/anchor/cli/commands.html#test).
 Before running your tests, you must either shut down your local validator or add a `--skip-local-validator` flag to your test command.
 You can shut down your local validator by clicking on the terminal window in which it runs and pressing `control` + `c`.
-With our validator offline, Let's run our the JavaScript tests we looked at earlier.
+With our validator offline, Let's run the JavaScript tests we looked at earlier.

 ```bash
 anchor test